geegatomar/Convolutional-Neural-Networks-Basics-Adrian-Rosebrock/README.md

 # Convolutional Neural Networks (CNN) Basics
 Basics of CNN, from the Deep Learning for Computer Vision by Adrian Rosebrock.
+It includes some basic CNN models and some preprocessing techniques including caalback.